to Sell & How to Prepare Items

 the INSIDE of the bag.
 Since we do not pull tags and can scan through

-a bag, this will provide security from your tag becoming lost or switched
+a bag, this will provide security from your tag becoming lost during

 more note about clothing: Please group clothes by size and